-- Advise and implement legislative changes, including additions or omissions from the Act or from the Association's By-Laws. - Adhere to labour mobility standards and licence reciprocity pursuant to the Canadian Free Trade Agreement (replacing the Agreement on Internal Trade), Part III, Chapter Seven (NS Fair Registration Practices Act) and the Pan Canadian Framework. - Seek and receive legal counsel for sensitive and confidential matters. - Review Member files in consideration for possible disciplinary action.
+- Advise and implement legislative changes, including additions or omissions from the Act or from the Association's By-Laws. - Adhere to labour mobility standards and licence reciprocity pursuant to the Canadian Free Trade Agreement (replacing the Agreement on Internal Trade), Part III, Chapter Seven (NS Fair Registration Practices Act) and A Pan-Canadian Framework for the Assessment and Recognition of Foreign Qualifications. - Seek and receive legal counsel for sensitive and confidential matters. - Review Member files in consideration for possible disciplinary action.